ylashin/jekyll-now/_posts/2017-01-26-sharepoint-addin-with-tensorflow.markdown

 ### 5 - Expose Web API to host machine

 Our next steps is to make this API accessible outside the guest VM.
 We might think of just disabling the firewall inside Ubuntu and we should be good to go, but in most practical cases no one would be using Kestrel only as the web server.
-The defacto standard here is to have ngnix and let it proxy our API in Kestrel.
+The defacto standard here is to have a something like ngnix and let it proxy our API in Kestrel.

 Inside the VM, open our friendly terminal to install nginx: